My lender asked for a letter of explanation: Now what?

 You’re living rent-free

-You have income or loss from a farm property
+You have income or loss from a farm

 Remember that an explanation letter is a tool that helps demonstrate you’re a qualified buyer.
-By addressing any worries about your financial history, you can increase your chances of getting approved for a mortgage and start hunting for your new home sooner.
+If you still met your financial obligations during this time, note that information, too.
+Doing so can increase your chances of getting approved.

 Take the first step toward the right mortgage